KonstantinGeist/hammer/README.md

 ## What's Hammer?

-Hammer is a programming language and runtime designed for building applications with modern architecture.
+Hammer is a programming language and runtime designed for building modern applications.

 Work in progress.